ory/docs/docs/use-cases/passwordless.md

 :::note

 Neither the public key nor the private key are exposed to the app during this authentication flow.
-The only time the public key is sent over the network is during sign-up (registration flow), at which point the server stores the public key in the user's account in the database.
+The only time the public key is sent over the network is during sign-up (registration flow), at which point the server stores the public key in the database entry for the user's account.
 The corresponding passkey (private key) never leaves the keychain on the user's device.

 :::